g0dnerd/CubeVitational/README.md

 # TODO

+* Independent second draft pod with merged pairings in the end
+* event saving and loading after each round

+# DONE

+* results reporting
-* Results reporting
+* input validation for results reporting
-* Shuffle groups for seatings generation (once at the start, once after three rounds)
+* shuffle groups for seatings generation
-* Second round is an independent tournament from the first, but both standings have to merged eventually
-* Output sorted final standings